Billboard Year-End Hot 100 singles of 2005

 Mariah Carey topped the chart with her song "We Belong Together".
 She also reached No. 15 with "Shake It Off" and No. 69 with "It's Like That" featuring Jermaine Dupri and Fatman Scoop.

 The Billboard Hot 100 is a chart that ranks the best-performing singles in the United States.
 Its data, published by Billboard magazine and compiled by Nielsen SoundScan, is based collectively on each single's weekly physical and digital sales, as well as airplay and streaming.
 At the end of a year, Billboard will publish an annual list of the 100 most successful songs throughout that year on the Hot 100 chart based on the information.
 For 2005, the list was published on December 20, calculated with data from December 4, 2004, to November 26, 2005.
 The R&B track "We Belong Together" by American singer Mariah Carey was named the number 1 song of 2005, and it spent the longest time at number 1 for the year, 14 weeks.
-This is also the third-longest time at number 1 for a single in the 66-year history of the Hot 100 post-1958 inception, after Mariah Carey collaboration with Boyz II Men, "One Sweet Day", which spent 16 weeks atop the Hot 100 from 1995 to 1996, and "Despacito" by Luis Fonsi and Daddy Yankee, featuring Justin Bieber, which equaled that mark in 2017, both being beaten in 2019 by "Old Town Road" by Lil Nas X and Billy Ray Cyrus, which had 19 weeks at No. 1.
+This is also the fourth-longest time at number 1 for a single in the 66-year history of the Hot 100 post-1958 inception, after Mariah Carey collaboration with Boyz II Men, "One Sweet Day", which spent 16 weeks atop the Hot 100 from 1995 to 1996, and "Despacito" by Luis Fonsi and Daddy Yankee, featuring Justin Bieber, which equaled that mark in 2017, both being beaten in 2019 by "Old Town Road" by Lil Nas X and Billy Ray Cyrus, which had 19 weeks at No. 1.
+This was beaten by Mariah Carey again with All I Want For Christmas Is You with 22 weeks.